*Please Note: 25% discount applies ONLY to items found in the Sale or Clearance sections*

 *Promo offer does not include Eyebobs sunglasses, sunreaders or sunscreen*

-To receive Free Standard Shipping w/ No Minimum purchase, place selected items into the shopping cart and enter code: FSH19 into the 'apply discount code' box on the Shopping Cart page or at the very bottom of the Checkout page.
+To receive 25% Off Sale Styles w/ No Minimum purchase, place selected sale and/or clearance items into the shopping cart and enter code: NOV25 into the 'apply discount code' box on the Shopping Cart page or at the very bottom of the Checkout page.

 Promotion cannot be applied to previous orders or combined with additional promotions or coupon codes.

-Free standard shipping offer is available only in the U.S. and its territories.
+Free standard shipping offer applies only to SALE items and is available only in the U.S. and its territories.